alizamanian79/DF-Changer/README.md

 ### README.md

 #### Description
-This Python script (`replace_definer_and_export.py`) allows you to replace a specified definer in an SQL file and export the modified content to another file.
-It's useful for modifying SQL files where the definer needs to be changed, such as during database migrations or deployments.
+DF-Changer.py streamlines SQL file updates by replacing specified definers and exporting modified content.
+Designed for database procedures and functions, it facilitates seamless alterations during migrations or deployments, commonly replacing 'DEFINER=root@localhost' with user-specific details or any specified configuration.

 #### How to Use
 1. **Clone the Repository**